Ruiqi327/VGPE/README.md

 ## Access of models' answers on VGPE
 https://pan.quark.cn/s/39926088306c

-The answers contains all results from those eight VLMs.
+The answers contain all results from those eight VLMs.

 ## Task Templates
 NC: Please answer the following question only with Yes or No, do not add any other words.
 Does Node " + str(index) + " exist in this graph?